-This website provides assistance in determining type of service needed and providing access to those services for mental health, wellness, access, and accommodation.
-The resources provide support from different appraoches.
+This website assists in determining type of service needed and providing access to those services for mental health, wellness, access, and accommodation.
+The resources provide support from different approaches.
 Services are available both confidentially and non-confidentially.
 24 Hour Resources, After Hour Support, and Core Campus Resources are listed.

 The Counseling Center is committed to providing a broad range of high quality, innovative, and ethical services that address the psychological, educational, social, and developmental needs of University of Illinois at Urbana-Champaign students.
 We also actively contribute to the campus’ broader academic mission by training and developing students and professionals, helping build a multicultural learning community, and providing leadership in forming collaborative partnerships among Student Affairs, Academic Affairs, the Graduate College, and Administrative Affairs units.

 McKinley Health Center aims to provide high-quality ambulatory healthcare and health education to students and medical expertise to University leadership.
 217-333-2700

 We believe everyone upon occasion faces problems that can be difficult to resolve.
 The staff of FSAS is dedicated to providing quality, confidential assistance to employees and their families who may be experiencing difficulties that impact their lives.
 This includes assessments, short-term counseling, crisis services and referrals to appropriate resources.

 The mission of the Division of Disability Resources and Educational Services is to ensure that qualified individuals with disabilities are afforded an equal opportunity to participate in and benefit from the programs, services and activities of the University of Illinois at Urbana-Champaign through the identification and enactment of reasonable modifications to institutional policies and procedures, the provision of effective auxiliary aids and services, the establishment of innovative educational services, and the pursuit of interdisciplinary disability research.